CSCI4160U/project-1-rajiv/INSTRUCTIONS.md

 - "Max Health" = 100
 - "Player Score" = 0

 Also, to set the "Starting Position" of the Player, navigate to the `Scriptable Objects` folder in the `Assets` folder.
 You will find the `PlayerPosition` asset.
+Set the value of the "X" and "Y" of the position you want the player to start at in the first Scene.

 ![Player Position](./INSTRUCTION_images/SettingUpSprites/PlayerSprite/playerposition.PNG)

 Drag this into the slot of the "Starting Position" for the `Player` script.
-This will allow the player to maintain the same position when entering and exiting `DoorWay` game objects.
-(Note: This should be done for every scene the `Player` is in)
+This will allow the player to maintain the same position when entering and exiting `DoorWay` game objects. (**Note:** This should be done for every scene the `Player` is in)

 ![Starting Position](./INSTRUCTION_images/SettingUpSprites/PlayerSprite/start.PNG)